 - Cash.
 Postpone paying suppliers, so that the period-end cash balance appears higher than it should be.

 - Accounts receivable.
-Record an unusually low bad debt expense, so that the accounts receivable (and therefore the current ratio) look better than is really the case.
+Record an unusually low bad debt expense, so that the accounts receivable (and therefore the current ratio) figure looks better than is really the case.

 - Fixed assets.
 Sell off those fixed assets with large amounts of accumulated depreciation associated with them, so the net book value of the remaining assets appears to indicate a relatively new cluster of assets.